 AWQ Study Guide and Topics The World Affairs Councils of America’s AWQ 2018-2019 Official Study Guide is the primary resource to help you and your students prepare for the topics covered in the timed question-and-answer AWQ local competition hosted CWAC.

 The AWQ Study Guide is also an essential resource for the Carlos and Malú Alvarez Academic WorldQuest National Competition, hosted by WACA April 26-27, 2019 in Washington, DC.
 Winning teams are invited to represent their high school, city, and local Council at the national AWQ championship weekend, which includes the competition, unique programming planned to enhance the global education experience, and an opportunity to meet and engage with more than 200 like-minded peers from around the United States.

 AWQ 2018-2019 Topics Country in Focus: Qatar How to Deal with North Korea Global Refugee and Migration Crisis #WeAreNATO – The Alliance at 70 Great Decisions Japan-U.S. Relations Space Policy World Trade Organization (WTO) Bridging Divides to Build Peace Current Events

-The Columbia World Affairs Council, in partnership with our friends at the South Carolina Geographic Alliance, hosts the 2019 regional competition at the Department of Geography, Calcott Building, University of South Carolina, Columbia, SC 29208.
+The Columbia World Affairs Council, in partnership with our friends at SCGeo (South Carolina Geography Education), hosts the 2019 regional competition at the Department of Geography, Calcott Building, University of South Carolina, Columbia, SC 29208.
 Lunch is provided and parking is free in the Bull Street garage next door.

 The Carlos and Malú Alvarez 2018 Academic WorldQuest National Competition